tamzi/bungeni-portal/Bungeni/trunk/doc/rss-module-bungeni.rst

 The URI identifying this principal in the Norma Africa storage for a Parliament.
 The Norma Africa server is the authoritative source of the URI.
 Only content stored by Norma Africa have URIs.

+..
+In future we may want to include URIs as ``rdf:about`` attributes as well.

 bungeni:type
 ````````````